Title

 Presidential Decree No. 1594 establishes guidelines and procedures for efficient and transparent implementation of government infrastructure projects in the Philippines, covering aspects such as detailed engineering, prequalification of contractors, bidding procedures, subcontracting, price adjustments, inspection, and the government's right to take over work.

-The contractor must demonstrate competence and experience in managing similar projects, competence of key personnel assigned, and availability and commitment of necessary equipment.
+They must show competence and experience in managing similar projects; competence and experience of key personnel assigned to the project; and availability and commitment of equipment to be used for the project.

-Contractors must meet specified net worth and liquid asset requirements, or cover deficiencies through a fully committed line of credit from an acceptable bank or financial institution.
+The prospective contractor’s net worth and liquid assets must meet the requirements set under the implementing rules.
+A deficiency may be covered through a fully committed line of credit to the subject project by an acceptable bank or financial institution.

-A contract is awarded to the lowest prequalified bidder whose bid complies with all terms and is most advantageous to the government, subject to posting a performance bond and approval by the relevant Minister.
+The contract is awarded to the lowest prequalified bidder whose bid, as evaluated, complies with all terms and conditions in the call for bid and is most advantageous to the government.

 Analyze Cases Smarter, Faster